MassDotMoney/nested-ledger-plugin/README.md

 Clone this repo here as well.

-The ethereum app and its `ethereum-plugin-sdk` must both be on the develop branch.
+`app-ethereum` and its `ethereum-plugin-sdk` must both be on the develop branch.
 The plugin's `ethereum-plugin-sdk` is not a git repository.

 ## Build the apps

-Now start Docker.
+Launch Docker.

+In the same terminal:

 `cd plugin-tools`

 `./start.sh`

-Git pull the docker `/opt/nanos-secure-sdk` and `/opt/nanox-secure-sdk` repositories to successfully build the ethereum-app and plugin.
+Git pull the docker sdk's:

+`cd ../../opt/nanos-secure-sdk && git pull`

+`cd ../nanox-secure-sdk && git pull`

 *Note: At this time, the docker sdk's need to be pulled and on master every time you launch the docker image.*